klcolon/util_scripts/README.md

 # Data-Analysis
-This repository contains packages for basic statistics and processing tools for biological data. *Additionally, more functions for proteomic and transcriptomic analysis will be added soon.
-These will include doublet identification in single cell data by exogenous barcodes, differential single cell analysis by coefficient of variation and mean expression, and more.*
+This repository contains packages for basic statistics and processing tools for biological data.
 To install package, go to the gen_analysis folder and `pip install -e .`.

 # Dependencies